March 2–9, 2024

 Alternative Breaks are service-learning experiences supporting the community to seek a more equitable and inclusive society.
 Alternative Break trips are designed to heighten participants’ awareness of critical social issues, enhance their individual growth, and prepare them for lifelong social action.

-An eight-day excursion that allows students to experience service-learning by visiting the El Yunque National Forest, Puerto Rico.
+Penn State Altoona and Penn State DuBois are partnering to offer an eight-day excursion that allows students to experience service-learning by visiting the El Yunque National Forest, Puerto Rico.
 Students will participate in conservation projects at Cabezas de San Juan and a disaster relief and resiliency project in the local community.
-In addition, participants will work with the Boys and Girls Club helping with homework, assisting with recreational activities, and helping youth practice speaking English.
-Students will also have the opportunity to explore the region's culture and interact with Puerto Rican citizens.
+In addition, students will work with the Boys and Girls Club, helping with homework, assisting with recreational activities, and helping youth practice speaking English.
+Students will explore the culture of the region and interact with the Puerto Rican citizens.

 The success of the Alternative Spring Break program depends on the responsible and enthusiastic participation of all team members.

 Students will be responsible for the following:

 - Attend group meetings before/after the spring break excursion as set by each campus’ Alternative Spring Break program leaders.

 - Penn State Altoona